 Comprehensive contract drafting

-Using standard form contracts can be helpful, it is however, important to understand the provisions and how such contracts operate.
-Whilst a dispute may not be in a party’s mind when entering into a contract it is well advised to ensure that the contract takes into the account all of the practicalities of resolving any disputes with their commercial objectives in mind.
+While using standard form contracts can be helpful, it is, important to understand the provisions and how such contracts operate.
+Whilst a dispute may not be in a party’s mind when entering into a contract it is well advised to ensure that the contract takes into account all of the practicalities of resolving any disputes with their commercial objectives in mind.

 Effective project planning and documentation